Modern Slavery Statement

 Our effectiveness in combating slavery and human trafficking

-- The Technical department will regularly review policies from Ethical Policy (POL004) including ethical systems such as Sedex and associated codes of conduct, POL26 Product Authenticity, Claims, TACCP and Chain of Custody Policy (POL026), through the Supplier approval system (TEC002), and our working practices which show our commitment.
+· The Technical department will regularly review policies from Ethical Policy (POL004) including ethical systems such as Sedex and associated codes of conduct, POL26 Product Authenticity, Claims, TACCP and Chain of Custody Policy (POL026), through the Supplier approval system (TEC002) in the Supplier Audit Questionnaire and physical audit and our working practices which show our commitment.